 Potential applicants need transparency concerning the allocated framework capacity and the remaining indicative capacity on a line.
 In accordance with domestic legislation SI 2016/545 (as amended by the EU Exit regulations SI 2019/518 and SI 2019/1310), a Framework Capacity Statement has been published which indicates the cumulative effect of capacity allocated through track access contracts on various parts of the network.
-We are currently working with RUs to revise the format of this Statement and expect to publish the new format during 2022; updates are published alongside the latest Statement.
+The format of the FCS has been the subject of discussion with RUs and continues to evolve.